 On iPhone, this is all admittedly fiddly (if wildly impressive on such a tiny device), but on an iPad Pro, djay is almost good enough to make you fling your decks in the bin.
 The one snag: you’ll need to keep paying a subscription for those lovely pro features…

-So we’re thrilled Cs Music Player exists, marrying an old-school player with modern iOS design smarts.
+So we’re thrilled Cs Music Player exists, marrying an old-school player with modern iOS/iPadOS design smarts.
 The result is a breath of fresh air, providing speedy access to artists, albums, songs and playlists.
-It’s a straightforward, intuitive app that’s an excellent purchase, whether you’re syncing songs to your iPhone or just want a better way to play your iCloud Music Library.
+It’s a straightforward, intuitive app that’s an excellent purchase, whether you’re syncing songs to your iPhone or iPad or just want a better way to play your iCloud Music Library.